Somashekharh/Cybersecurity-Projects/README.md

 **Use Case:** Useful for network administrators and security professionals to check for open ports and potential vulnerabilities in a system.

 ---
+### 3. Phishing Website Detector
+**Description:** A tool that analyzes URLs to detect phishing websites using APIs like VirusTotal or PhishTank.

+**Features:**
+- Checks domain reputation.
+- Identifies suspicious patterns in URLs.

+**Use Case:** Protects users from visiting malicious websites.

+---